 Go to your Smartphone “store” and search for and down load some of these great mental health resources.
 My apologies for being iphone focused.
-May of these apps are available in Android too.
+Many of these apps are available on Android as well.
 Most of these apps are free:

 MoodKit: This smartphone app is the logical CBT follow-up homework for a young client – it’s a toolkit for what they can do to improve their mood, recording events and feelings, and rating their mood along the way.
 They can email me how they are feeling each day or week.